Serbian: Translation & specialist interpreting

 Serbian is the official language in Serbia, Bosnia and Herzegovina and Kosovo.
 Serbian is considered a minority language in Croatia, the Czech Republic, Greece, Hungary, the Republic of North Macedonia, Montenegro and Romania.
 There are also large Serbian-speaking communities in many countries around the world.
 Approximately nine]nbsp]million people in Eastern Europe are native speakers of this language.

 Smooth communication is a top priority, especially when dealing with authorities or other important appointments, and this depends to a large extent on the interpreter.
 In order to avoid unnecessary problems and misunderstandings, we at AP Fachübersetzungen, the renowned Nuremberg interpreting and translation agency, work exclusively with competent Serbian translators and interpreters who have many years of experience and impeccable references.
 Our strict quality management sets high standards and guarantees the impeccable quality of our services.
 At AP Fachübersetzungen, your translation and interpreting projects are always in best hands.
-Whether you need a consecutive, simultaneous, court or conference interpreter or a specialist translator for Serbian - you can always rely on our translation agency.
+Whether you need a consecutive, simultaneous, liaison, telephone, conference, trade fair, GMP audit or court interpreter or a specialist translator for Serbian - you can always rely on our translation agency.

 - Bosnia and Herzegovina